 Linebacker John Grimsley of the Houston Oilers died of an accidental gunshot wound to the chest in 2008.
 Analysis of his brain tissue confirmed damage to the neurofibrillary tangles that had begun to affect his behavior and memory.

 Offensive lineman Terry Long of the Pittsburgh Steelers committed suicide by drinking antifreeze.
 Although the antifreeze caused swelling of the brain, football-related brain injuries were a contributing factor to his death.

 Pro Football Hall of Famer John Mackey suffered from dementia for years before dying at the age of 69.

 Ollie Matson, who played 14 NFL seasons starting in the 1950s, suffered from dementia until his death in 2011.

 Andre Waters spent most of his 12 seasons with the Philadelphia Eagles before his suicide at age 44.

-Reggie Fleming, who played for six NHL teams, mainly in the 1960s, was the first hockey player to be diagnosed with CTE.
+Reggie Fleming, who played for six NHL teams, was the first hockey player to be diagnosed with CTE.

-Hockey player Bob Probert was found to have CTE after suffering from heart failure at the age of 45.
+Hockey player Bob Probert was found to have CTE after dying of heart failure at the age of 45.